All right, our two Sean Hannity show, toll-free our numbers, 800-941.

 You can break it down.

-Uh but you actually did, you know, uh spur economic growth.
+But you actually did spur economic growth.

 You did stop illegal immigration.

-Uh you peace through strength was was clear and obvious.
+Peace through strength was clear and obvious.

-Not that we would ever abuse that power or want to abuse that power.
+I think that's the way it should be, not that we would ever abuse that power or want to abuse that power.

-our battles back home in Indiana, lessons learned there and then the extraordinary success of the Trump Pence administration my heart's desire is that so help me God will will give people confidence and hope about the future.
+But I hope that people that share our conservative values around the country will take time to look at this book because I think as I describe the battles for conservative values in the Congress, our battles back home in Indiana, lessons learned there, and then the extraordinary success of the Trump Pence administration, my heart's desire is that so help me God will give people confidence and hope about the future.

-We did it before and we can do it all again.
+We did it before, and we can do it all again.

 It just works.